deeleman/spaghettify/README.md

 ### Tip: Configuring custom load handlers

-As we already learned above, the `loadProgress` configuration option can take a `Boolean` primitive value or a _function handler_.
+As we saw already, the `loadProgress` configuration option can take a `Boolean` primitive value or a _function handler_.

 ```html
 <script type="text/javascript">